Within the Woods: Distribution and reception

 After production, Raimi virtually had no idea how the film was going to be distributed and what would come of it.
 The main idea behind shooting the film was to make a trailer to show to future investors, but even that was proving to be difficult.
 Eventually, Raimi got in contact with a manager at a movie theater in Detroit who was "open and flexible".
 The same theater played The Rocky Horror Picture Show every single week and was open to more unusual cinema.
 To Raimi's shock, the manager agreed to screen Within the Woods right before a midnight showing of The Rocky Horror Picture Show.
 The premiere of the film received a positive reception by the audience, and the cast and crew was paid just over $10, all of which was donated to the American Cancer Society.
 The film, however, was never commercially released.

 While critics mostly ignored the locally distributed, low-budget horror film, local The Detroit News critic Michael McWilliams, who attended the film's premiere, wrote that "it will probably never be advertised alongside the glossy, big-budget horror movies of our time, but you won't easily forget a locally produced little film called Within the Woods".
 He compared the low-budget film to the blockbuster The Amityville Horror, writing that it provided more scares.
-Tom Sulivan, the make-up supervisor of the film, stated that the film "really packs a punch", and expressed a positive opinion of working on the project.
+Tom Sullivan, the make-up supervisor of the film, stated that the film "really packs a punch", and expressed a positive opinion of working on the project.